lock3r-network/lock3r.network/ReadMe.md

 Lock3r Network is a decentralized keeper network for projects that need external devops and for external teams to find keeper jobs

-## Keepers
+## Lockers

 A Keeper is the term used to refer to an external person and/or team that executes a job.
 This can be as simplistic as calling a transaction, or as complex as requiring extensive off-chain logic.
-The scope of Keep3r network is not to manage these jobs themselves, but to allow contracts to register as jobs for keepers, and keepers to register themselves as available to perform jobs.
+The scope of Lock3r network is not to manage these jobs themselves, but to allow contracts to register as jobs for keepers, and keepers to register themselves as available to perform jobs.
 It is up to the individual keeper to set up their devops and infrastructure and create their own rules based on what transactions they deem profitable.

 ## Jobs

 A Job is the term used to refer to a smart contract that wishes an external entity to perform an action.
 They would like the action to be performed in "good will" and not have a malicious result.
-For this reason they register as a job, and keepers can then execute on their contract.
+For this reason they register as a job, and lockers can then execute on their contract.

-### Becoming a Keeper
+### Becoming a Locker

-To join as a Keeper you call ```bond(uint)``` on the Lock3r contract.
-You do not need to have KPR tokens to join as a Keeper, so you can join with ```bond(0)```.
-There is a 3 day bonding delay before you can activate as a Keeper.
-Once the 3 days have passed, you can call ```activate()```.
+To join as a Locker you call ```bond(uint)``` on the Lock3r contract.
+You do not need to have KPR tokens to join as a Locker, so you can join with ```bond(0)```.
+There is a 3 day bonding delay before you can activate as a Locker.
+Once 1 day has passed, you can call ```activate()```.
 Once activated you ```lastJob``` timestamp will be set to the current block timestamp.

 ### Registering a Job